tmacam/dapr-docs/daprdocs/content/en/concepts/components-concept.md

 - [List of supported middleware components]({{< ref supported-middleware >}})
 - [Middleware implementations](https://github.com/dapr/components-contrib/tree/master/middleware)

-## Extending Dapr (Pluggable Components)
+## Extending Dapr (gRPC Pluggable Components)

-If the Dapr project doesn't currently provide a component you need, there's also an option to create your own custom external component (or bring your exisiting component) and still use it with Dapr.
-The external components do not need to be written in Go, exist outside the Dapr runtime, are still able to "plug" into Dapr and able to utilize Dapr's building blocks (similar to how typical Dapr-provided components work).
+If the Dapr project doesn't currently provide a component integration you need, there's an option to create your own external gRPC-based components.
+The external components do not need to be written in Go, exist outside the Dapr runtime and are still able to "plug" into Dapr to utilize existing building block APIs (similar to how traditional embedded Dapr-provided components work).

-Creating your own pluggable component can be hepful for scenarios where writing a traditional Dapr component might not be feasible (i.e., unfamiliar with Go, remaining untethered to Dapr release cycle, not interested in contributing your component to dapr project etc.).
-For those situations creating an external pluggable component is recommended.
+Creating your own external pluggable component can be hepful for scenarios where writing a traditional Dapr component might not be feasible (e.g., unfamiliar with Go, remaining untethered to Dapr release cycle, not interested in contributing custom component to dapr project etc.).
+For those situations creating an external pluggable component could be a better option.

-External pluggable components:

-- Do not need to be written in Go
-- Do not run as part of the same executable as Dapr itself
-- Are not integrated directly with the Dapr codebase
-- Are not distributed or hosted with the rest of the Dapr codebase
+**Note:** This method for creating custom external gRPC pluggable components does not require that components be written in Go and does not adhere to the same implemntation process used for developing traditional Dapr (Go-based) components.
+For more information on that process read the documentation for [Developing new components](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md)